Hijinko/k8s_playbook/README.md

 ssh-copy-id joe@master-node
 ```

 Ansible conroller edit the inventory file with the correct information in the variables k8s_user and k8s_group and the groups  master and nodes.
+Also update the my_domain variable to give your services the proper domain or else you will need to manually update the value later using kubectl edit.
 Note: If running k8s on a single machine remove the hosts under nodes and update the host under master

 ## Using k8s_playbook